yeslogic/allsorts/CONTRIBUTING.md

 Allsorts is already powering font loading and shaping in Prince, but there's still plenty more to implement.
-We welcome contributions of many forms including code, documentation, test cases, and language specific guidance.
+We welcome contributions of many forms including code, documentation, test cases, and language-specific guidance.

 Follow the [contribution workflow](#workflow) for submitting changes to the codebase.
 Or raise an issue to report a bug, or discuss a